waltherg/backup.waltherg.github.io/_posts/2014-02-19-PLOS_Biology_Topics.md

     topic # 20: 0.011*stimulus + 0.008*stimuli + 0.008*responses + 0.008*firing + 0.007*neurons + 0.007*trials + 0.006*visual + 0.006*task + 0.005*cortex + 0.005*frequency

-Let us visualize these topics as color-coded bubbles:
+Let us visualize these topics as color-coded bubbles ... see at the bottom of this page.

 <style>